 - Architecture – there are some fabulous buildings in Manchester not least being the Town Hall – an amazing building – outside and in.
 It is currently closed to the public for refurbishment.
 My nephew and his wife held one of the last weddings to be held there before this current closure.
 I was in awe at the magnificent setting.
 It is such a stately building.
 Others are the Hidden Gem Church, tucked a way close to the Town Hall and Victoria Baths.
 Victoria Baths is featured as a location in so many TV dramas.
 There are many more but these are just a taster.
 I love so many buildings and hope to feature them individually in future posts.

 - The part it played in The Suffragette movement – Emmaline Pankhurst was born in Manchester and it is well documented how she led the fight to obtain votes for women.
 Possibly one of the most influential women ever.
-I loev the part our great City has played in such a vital part of History.
+I love the part our great City has played in such a vital part of History.
 She now has a fabulous statue in her honour.

 - Theatres – We are very lucky in Manchester to have some marvellous theatres, in my opinion second only to London’s West End.
 To many people a visit to the theatre is a real treat and often means theatregoers have to travel and book an overnight stay.
 We have fabulous large name theatres and many smaller ones in the suburbs.
 Often productions make their debuts in Manchester before touring around the country.
 I love them all but my favourite has to be The Royal Exchange.
 This is such a unique setting – a capsule within the fabulous historic building.
 The theatre is set in the round and stages magnificent productions and where I am gradually working my way through productions of Shakespeare plays.